alexmbird/mixcloud-trigger/README.md

 ## Implementation Notes

-To ensure no item gets processed twice, information on each stream is stored in a .json file within `data/`
+* To ensure no item gets processed twice, information on each stream is stored in a .json file within `data/`
+* Coloured/indented output with [clint](https://github.com/kennethreitz/clint)